Sterling, housebuilding shares rally after BoE caps some home loans

 "Clearly they have not, much to the relief of traders.
 These measures do not alter the MPC (Monetary Policy Committee) debate on hiking interest rates."

+Stocks in British housebuilders, including Barratt Developments and Persimmon rose over 5 percent after Carney said he saw further momentum in the housing market.

-Although the governor said the central bank had reached "the limit of (its) tolerance" on projected increases in mortgage debt, some argued its actions were not tough enough.
+Although Carney said the central bank had reached "the limit of (its) tolerance" on projected increases in mortgage debt, some argued its actions were not tough enough.

 "Many will argue today's measures don't go far enough," said Tom McPhail, head of pensions research at financial services firm Hargreaves Lansdown.
 "Mark Carney stressed that if someone could get a mortgage yesterday they could get one today."
 (Additional reporting by Anirban Nag and Andy Bruce; Editing by Catherine Evans)